 - With a comprehensive curriculum and affordable tuition fees, pursuing MBBS in Russia is also a very popular option.

-- Universities in Russia also place emphasis on overall development and thus offer different types of co curricular activities like swimming, tennis, ice hockey, weightlifting, etc.
+- Universities in Russia also emphasize overall development and thus offer different types of co-curricular activities like swimming, tennis, ice hockey, weightlifting, etc.

 How Much Does it Cost to Study in Russia?